KAATSU VS. BSTRONG BLOOD FLOW RESTRICTION

 Due to its unique, automated Cycle Mode, KAATSU is the ideal tool for passive recovery or for those who are amputees, either temporarily or permanently immobile, in a wheelchair or with a cast, boot, or sling.
 KAATSU can be used when stationary, bedridden, and immobile to accelerate recovery and repair.

-B Strong's reliance on a manual pump and constant pressure makes truly passive, bedridden, wheelchair-bound, or amputee use impractical, as there is no automated cycle to facilitate recovery in stationary users.
+B Strong's reliance on a manual pump and constant pressure makes it use among passively immobile, bedridden, wheelchair-bound, or comatose patient use impractical, as there is no automated cycle to facilitate recovery in stationary users.

 Broad Use and Convenience